casics/dassie/README.md

 ------------------

 Funding for this and other CASICS work has come from the [National Science Foundation](https://nsf.gov) via grant NSF EAGER #1533792 (Principal Investigator: Michael Hucka).

+The photo of a dassie (a type of rock hyrax) at the top of this page came from [Wikipedia](https://commons.wikimedia.org/wiki/File:Procavia-capensis-Frontal.JPG).
+The author is Bjørn Christian Tørrissen, who made it available under the terms of the Creative Commons Attribution-Share Alike 3.0 Unported license.